web-240-responsive-design-na/7xx/README.md

 - Linked style.css file in index.html

 inside out project step 700 brnach 700-1
 - Added snowman face and hat divs to index.html
 - Created styles for snowman face and hat divs
 - Added audio

+inside out project step 701

+- added hill div to index.html directly below the snowman
+- added the hill class styles to the style.css file
+- added background gradients to the body
+- forced content to stay in window and the overflow to be hidden by adding html styles
+- forced scroll bar to be hidden
+- updated snowman style to center the snowman in the screen